ExcelliumSA/OAuth2OIDC-Study/OAauth2_OIDC_Security_Validations.md

 - STS12: Ensure that the STS reject any request (flow init) specifying a *scope* that is not defined for the targeted API and prevent *scope enumeration/discovery operation*
 - STS13: Ensure that the STS only support *asymmetric algorithms* (RSA/EC) for signature of access/refresh/identity self-contained token (JWT) issued
 - STS14: Ensure that the STS do not support the *NONE algorithms* for signature of access/refresh/identify self-contained token (JWT) issued
-- STS15: Ensure that Client self-registration require Client information strong validation (email, identity, IP, etc.) prior that access was enabled and credentials were delivered.
+- STS15: Ensure if Client self-registration is enabled that:
+	- STS15a: It require Client information strong validation (email, identity, IP, etc.) prior that access was enabled and credentials were delivered.
+	- STS15b: During registration that parameters *logo_uri*, *jwks_uri*, *sector_identifier_uri*, *request_uris*, *client_uri*, *policy_uri*, *tos_uri*, *initiate_login_uri* do not expose the STS to SSRF.
+See the section named *Dynamic Client Registration, SSRF by design* of this [blog post](https://portswigger.net/research/hidden-oauth-attack-vectors) for exploitation details.
+- STS16: If the *request_uri* parameter is supported by the STS during the init of a flow then ensure that it do not expose the STS to SSRF.
+See the section named *Dynamic Client Registration, SSRF by design* of this [blog post](https://portswigger.net/research/hidden-oauth-attack-vectors) for exploitation details.

 ## Attack ideas